Chlorophyll a: Light gathering

 Absorption of light by photosynthetic pigments converts photons into chemical energy.
 Light energy radiating onto the chloroplast strikes the pigments in the thylakoid membrane and excites their electrons.
 Since the chlorophyll a molecules only capture certain wavelengths, organisms may use accessory pigments to capture a wider range of light energy shown as the yellow circles.
 It then transfers captured light from one pigment to the next as resonance energy, passing energy one pigment to the other until reaching the special chlorophyll a molecules in the reaction center.
 These special chlorophyll a molecules are located in both photosystem II and photosystem I. They are known as P680 for Photosystem II and P700 for Photosystem I. P680 and P700 are the primary electron donors to the electron transport chain.
 These two systems are different in their redox potentials for one-electron oxidation.
 The Em for P700 is approximately 500mV, while the Em for P680 is approximately 1,100-1,200 mV.

 Primary electron donation

 Chlorophyll a is very important in the energy phase of photosynthesis.
 Two electrons need to be passed to an electron acceptor for the process of photosynthesis to proceed.
 Within the reaction centers of both photosystems there are a pair of chlorophyll a molecules that pass electrons on to the transport chain through redox reactions.

+Ocean

+The concentration of chlorophyll A is used as an index of phytoplankton biomass.
+In the ocean, phytoplankton all contain the chlorophyll pigment, which has a greenish color.

+Phytoplankton are microscopic organisms that live in watery environments and changes in the amount of phytoplankton indicate the change in productivity of the ocean.
+Phytoplankton can be affected indirectly by climatic factors, such as changes in water temperatures and surface winds.